-• The flow characteristics in the open channels represented by the average velocity, V and the water depth, y.

-• Characteristics of the flowing fluid represented by the mass density, $\rho$ and the dynamic viscosity, $\mu$ .

-• Geometrical characteristics of the pier which include pier length, L, pier width, b, angle of attack, $\theta$ , and the spacing between piers, x.

-• Characteristics of the bed material for the open channel represented by the particle size, d, the local scour depth, $d_s$ , and finally the acceleration due to gravity g.
+- The flow characteristics in the open channels represented by the average velocity, V and the water depth, y. - Characteristics of the flowing fluid represented by the mass density, ρ and the dynamic viscosity, μ. - Geometrical characteristics of the pier which include pier length, L, pier width, b, angle of attack, θ, and the spacing between piers, x. - Characteristics of the bed material for the open channel represented by the particle size, d, the local scour depth, ds, and finally the acceleration due to gravity g.

-$$\varphi{I}(V, y, \rho, \mu, L, b, \theta, x, d, d{s}, g) = 0$$ (3.5)
+$$\varphi_1(V, y, \rho, \mu, L, b, \theta, x, d, d_s, g) = 0$$ (3.5)

-4. DATA ANALYSIS
+5. DATA ANALYSIS

-4.1 Introduction
+5.1 Introduction

-The primary objective of this research program was to study the temporal development of scour at a bridge pier.
+The primary objective of this study program was to simulate the scouring effect with the help of ANSYS at a bridge pier.
 Assessment of the occurrence of an equilibrium scour condition, if achieved, or of the implications of not achieving such a condition in respect of interpreting the results obtained from a physical hydraulic model study was to be carried out.
 In this chapter, the results obtained from all of the experiments are presented.
-Also presented are the analyses of the results and discussions pertaining thereto.
-This research program consists of three tests as described in Chapter 3.
-The general observations made for each tests have been summarised in terms of the objectives of the study.